 - Early-stage stimulant withdrawal in a patient with no psychiatric concerns and a supportive family environment.

-Requires medical supervision — do not attempt at home:
+Requires clinical supervision — do not attempt at home:

-- Any alcohol withdrawal in a patient with heavy daily use, past seizure history, prior DTs, or significant co-occurring medical conditions.
+- Any alcohol withdrawal in a patient with heavy daily use, past seizure history, prior DTs, or significant co-occurring health conditions.

-- Any benzodiazepine withdrawal in a patient with regular use for more than a few weeks.
+- Any Sedative withdrawal in a patient with regular use for more than a few weeks.

-- Any opioid withdrawal in a patient with significant dependency — manageable technically but rarely successful without supervised buprenorphine protocol.
+- Any opioid withdrawal in a patient with significant dependency — manageable technically but rarely successful without supervised support protocol.

 - Stimulant withdrawal in patients with active suicidal ideation, psychiatric history, or limited family support.